nasa-gibs/onearth/src/test/README.md

 3. Generating an empty tile using the `--height` and `--width` options
 4. Generating an empty tile using the `--width` option
 5. Generating an empty tile using the `--type rgba` option

+## Colormap to HTML Tests

+1. Converting a colormap to HTML using `colorMaptoHTML_v1.0.py`
+2. Converting a colormap to HTML using `colorMaptoHTML_v1.3.py`